geoffwoollard/learn_cryoem_math/README.md

 # Resources
 ## Online Resources
-* Eric Stach.
+* Hébert, Cécile & Alexander, Duncan. (circa 2020).
+Transmission electron microscopy for materials science. https://www.coursera.org/lecture/microscopy/welcome-from-the-teacher-xEgpX?utm_source=link&utm_medium=page_share&utm_content=vlp&utm_campaign=top_button
+  * 30 hr Coursera course from École Polytechnique Fédérale de Lausanne
+  * Topics: Ewald sphere, reciptocal lattice, kinematical scattering, dynamical effects, phase contrast
+* Stach, Eric.
+(2008).
 MSE 640 Transmission Electron Microscopy and Crystalline Imperfections. https://nanohub.org/resources/4092
   * Graduate level course (slides and video lectures; 16 lecttures of 40-50 min each) taught by Brookhaven National Laboratory.
   * Focuses on diffraction optics principles, including math, underlying various spectrosocpy (EELS) and imaging (diffraction contrast imaging, TEM, STEM).
   * Math focuses on electricity and magnetism equations, geometric optics, and crystallography
-* John Rodenburg (circa 2013).
+* Rodenburg, John. (circa 2013).
 Tutorials in Transmission Electron Microscopy. https://www.rodenburg.org/index.html
   * Concise, and intuitive text and diagrams about how TEM works.
 Written by a pioneer of electron ptychography.
   * Theory of wave interference: A not-too mathematical introduction.
   * TEM Tutorial guide: How to learn to use a transmission electron microscope (TEM) quickly and efficiently.
 The guide assumes no knowledge of the technique.
 Ideal for new graduate students in materials science and/or biology who need to use a microscope on a day-to-day basis.